robert/robert.github.com/_posts/2019-01-09-how-to-write-an-afl-wrapper-for-any-language.md

 end
 ```

-Once we have implemented `afl_init`, our second task will be to add instrumentation to our wrapper.
+Once we have implemented `afl_init`, our second task will be to add instrumentation.
 This instrumentation will write information about our harness program's execution path to the shared memory segment that we initialized in `afl_init`.
 This is usually the job of `afl-clang` and afl's other special C and C++ compilers, but we're working with *&lt;insert your language here&gt;* so those are of no use to us.
-Afl uses the instrumentation information to deduce how your program's execution path is affected by the test cases it feeds it.
+Afl uses instrumentation information to deduce how your program's execution path is affected by the test cases it feeds it.

 Let's look at how afl and afl-ruby tackle the challenges of managing the forkserver and execution path instrumentation, and how we can tackle them in your language too.